jordandouglas/FoldBeast/README.md

 9. Open the `Clock Model` tab and select the `Optimised Relaxed Clock` for either partition.
 10. Open the `Priors` tab and make any desired adjustments to the tree prior and other priors, as per usual.
+11. Optional: ancestral sequences, and the number of amino acid and 3Di substitutions, can be configured with the [BeastMap](https://github.com/jordandouglas/BeastMap) package
-11. Save the XML file and run BEAST 2, as per usual.
+12. Save the XML file and run BEAST 2, as per usual.

 ## References

+Douglas, J., & Bromham, L. (2025).
+Reconstructing substitution histories on phylogenies, with accuracy, precision, and coverage. bioRxiv, 2025-12. https://doi.org/10.64898/2025.12.21.695861

 Puente-Lelievre, C., Malik, A., & Douglas, J. (2025).
 Protein Structural Phylogenetics.
 Genome Biology and Evolution, 17(8), evaf139.